iheb-trabelsi/Wi-Fi-Password-Viewer-using-python-tkinter/README.md

 - Retrieve and display saved Wi-Fi passwords
 - Search for specific Wi-Fi profiles (SSID)
-- Toggle between Dark and Light themes
+- Toggle between Dark Navy and Burgundy themes
 - Progress bar for fetching passwords with color change based on progress
 - Real-time updates and threaded fetching for non-blocking UI
 - Pulsating effect when the progress bar reaches 100%